 Date of Submission

 Call No. at the Univ. of New Haven Library

 AS 36 N290 Mgmt.
 Syst.
 2007 no. 2

 This paper examines how firms alter their financing, dividend and compensation policies as a result of shifts in their investment opportunity sets.
 During the 1990s, electric utilities deregulated.
 Past research in corporate finance predicts that as an industry deregulates, debt should decrease, dividend yield should decrease, and executive compensation should increase.
 Using a sample of 65 large electric utility firms listed on the 2005 Edison Electric Institute Index, this study finds no evidence that deregulated firms generally have lower debt than regulated.
 The study, however, shows that deregulated firms pay their executives higher cash compensation but finds insignificant support for the claim that as a firm deregulates, it pays lower dividend.

 Lewis, Clement, "The Investment Opportunity Set and Corporate Financing, Dividend, and Compensation Policies: Empirical Evidence for Large Electric Holding Companies" (2007).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 7.